Fair Lending

 Experience

-- Addressed over a dozen referrals to the Department of Justice (“DOJ”) involving fair lending and other issues since 2010, most of which did not result in any formal enforcement action by either the DOJ or the prudential regulators
+- Addressed over a dozen referrals to the Department of Justice (“DOJ”) involving fair lending and other issues since 2010, most of which did not result in any formal enforcement action by either the DOJ or the prudential regulators.

-- Negotiated an agreed order with the DOJ involving relatively modest restitution despite retention after DOJ referral and analysis by bank’s consultant showed disparate pricing

-- Represented client in connection with its decision to bring cause of action challenging the constitutionality of the Dodd-Frank Act

 - Negotiated an agreed order with the DOJ involving relatively modest restitution despite retention after DOJ referral and analysis by bank’s consultant showed disparate pricing.

+- Represented client in connection with its decision to bring cause of action challenging the constitutionality of the Dodd-Frank Act.

-- Defended scores of financial institutions in connection with adverse compliance examinations, including dozens involving Regulation B, ECOA and FHA since 2010.
+- Defended scores of financial institutions in connection with adverse compliance examinations, including over two dozen involving Regulation B, ECOA and FHA since 2010.

+- Addressed what is believed to be the first Real Estate Settlement Procedures Act (“RESPA”) action pursued after the advent of the Consumer Financial Protection Bureau (“CFPB”).

-- Addressed a number of examination findings involving multiple bank regulatory agencies alleging UDAAP, including convincing such authorities to refrain from prosecuting in 12 straight matters.
+- Addressed a number of examination findings involving multiple bank regulatory agencies alleging unfair, deceptive or abusive acts or practices (“UDAAP”).

+- Regularly conduct internal investigations and policy reviews of financial institutions relating to fair lending and compliance matters.

+- Conducted a number of presentations regarding compliance with the fair lending laws and other regulatory hot-button issues for the Bank CEO Network, Independent Community Bankers of America, Western Independent Bankers, Louisiana Bankers Association, North Carolina Bankers Association, Florida Bankers Association, among others.

 Insights